skielo/WordFinder/README.md

 - The iteration over the board it's with two for to optimize resources.
     - I verify if the first character of the word to search it's equal to the character in the give possition.
     - As well I cal the method _FindWithDirection_ with the right paramenters, if both conditions are true then I add that word to the list of results.
     - The method _FindWithDirection_ it's responsible to itereate over the board in order to find the rest of the word.
 It receives the current possition and the count of how many chars of the given word has found already.
-The method use it as base condition: Once the count it't equals to the length of the word to search it returns true.
+The method use it as base condition: Once the count it's equals to the length of the word to search it returns true.
 The method iterates recursively to find  in all directions in case it's the first character of the word. once it picks a direction sticks with it to prevent find the word in a snake like way.

 ## Running UnitTest

 The solution has a UnitTest project in order to quickly validate the different use cases. by executing the unit test on the Class FinderTest.cs you will be able to validate different use cases and validations.

 > The test cases are based on the given exercise.
 The idea is to validate the minimum vuable product.

+To execute the test cases and validate the all of them pass you can right click on the class file and click on _Run Test(s)_

 ## Running the applications